 Photokeratitis is a painful eye condition that occurs when your eye is exposed to invisible rays of energy called ultraviolet (UV) rays, either from the sun or from a man-made source.

 Photokeratitis is like having a sunburned eye.
-This condition affects the thin surface layer of the cornea — the clear front window of the eye — and the conjunctiva, which is the cell layer covering the inside of the eyelids and the whites of the eye.
+This condition affects the thin surface layer of the cornea — the clear front window of the eye — and the conjunctiva, which is the clear tissue covering the white part of the eye and the inside of the eyelids.

 Photokeratitis is caused by damage to the eye from ultraviolet (UV) rays.
 Sunlight is the main source of natural UV rays.